bitcoin-api/bitcoin-api-full-stack/README.md

 **b)** Set Up AWS API Resources

-This section goes over the [AWS](https://aws.amazon.com) resources that necessary to set up and run the Bitcoin-Api API.
+This section goes over the [AWS](https://aws.amazon.com) resources that necessary to set up and run the Bitcoin-API API.

 ##### API IAM Policies

-Here's the [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that are needed for Bitcoin-Api's API.
+Here's the [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that are needed for Bitcoin-API's API.
 The naming for the staging IAM policies is the same except for `_staging` is appended to the policy name.

 [AWS IAM Policy Management Console](https://console.aws.amazon.com/iam/home#/policies)